Central Bearded Dragon

 24 eggs

-These animals have polygynous mating system, where a male mates with more than one female.
+Central bearded dragons have a polygynous mating system, where a male mates with more than one female.
 Breeding takes place in summer - from September to March.
 Usually, a female excavates a burrow, laying about 24 eggs at a time in one clutch with up to 9 clutches per year.
 When the eggs are laid, the female buries them and leaves.
-The babies hatch out after 60-80 days, depending on temperature of the incubation.
+The babies hatch out after 60-80 days, depending on the temperature of the incubation.
 Hatchlings are 3-4 inches (7.6-10.2 cm) long on average.
 They are independent from the very beginning of their lives, reaching sexual maturity at the age of 1-2 years.

 Population